Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Bound on Denominators

-with $M$ a constant non-singular matrix.
-It is useful to view the random variable $Q:\Omega\to\R$ as a function of $(x,\tau)$.
-As $\tau$ remains fixed, the eigenvalues keep their ordering and so we can meaningfully write
+It is useful to consider the random variable $Q:\Omega\to\R$ in the coordinates $(x,\tau)$ and we will simply write $Q=Q(x,\tau)$.
+As $x$ varies and $\tau$ remains fixed, the eigenvalues keep their ordering and (non)-degeneracy is conserved, which we exploit now.
+For any $\tau \in \mathcal T$, we can verify that the set